Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Billings Connections Trail

-Follow this illuminating trail of historical plaques to learn more about the Francophone and Indigenous history and culture of the region and the connections between these communities.
+Follow this illuminating path along which you will find historical interpretation plaques about the history and culture of Francophones and Indigenous peoples in the region and the links between those communities.
 The text of each plaque is provided in three languages: French, Anishinaabemowin (Ojibwe) and English.

 Also visit the trail’s dedicated kiosk in the local museum (the Old Mill Heritage Centre) for additional information.
 The project is an important part of the township’s response to the Truth and Reconciliation Commission’s Calls to Action (2015) for public education, aiming to help build awareness about the impact of colonization.